rbraband521/Sequelize-Model-Associations/Associations.md

 **For this project, we are using a One-To-Many association.**

-One-To-Many associations connect one source with multiple targets, while all these targets are connected only with this single source.
+One-To-Many associations connect one source with multiple targets, while all these targets are connected with only this single source.

-##### Project specific explanation: We are trying to associate a single User to many Courses as well as a single Course to a single User.
+##### Project specific explanation: We are trying to associate a single User to many Courses and a single Course to a single User.

-The relationship must be a two-way street.
+The relationship must be a two-way street, and while there are always exceptions, you will almost always see associations in pairs like this.
 The key words for this association are `hasMany` and `belongsTo`.

 To tell Sequelize that you want an association, first a function must be called.
 Here is the structure of the function: